 There are many places of interest in Halifax regarding the sinking of this famous ship.

-I have created a special page for the cemeteries.
-Visiting these cemeteries is heartbreaking but not to be missed when you are in Halifax.
+The Titanic cemeteries - Visiting these cemeteries is heartbreaking but not to be missed when you are in Halifax.

 Church memorial services were held at St. Mary’s Basilica, Brunswick Street United and All Saints’ Cathedral.
 The church service for the 'unknown child' was held at St. George's Round Church.
 A service was also held by the Baron de Hirsch Hebrew Congregation.